cylondata/twister2/docs/documents/installation/kubernetes/twister2-kubernetes-install.md

     $kubectl create secret generic twister2-openmpi-ssh-key --from-file=id_rsa=/path/to/.ssh/id_rsa --from-file=id_rsa.pub=/path/to/.ssh/id_rsa.pub --from-file=authorized_keys=/path/to/.ssh/id_rsa.pub --namespace=default

-The fifth parameter is the name of the Secret object to be generated.
+The fifth parameter (twister2-openmpi-ssh-key) is the name of the Secret object to be generated.
-That has to match the configuration parameter in the configuration files:
+That has to match the following configuration parameter in the network.yaml file:

     kubernetes.secret.name

-You can retrieve the Secret object by executing in YAML form:
+You can retrieve the created Secret object in YAML form by executing the following command:

     $kubectl get secret <secret-name> -o=yaml